guscastilloa/guscastilloa.github.io/_posts/2025-01-31-conda_tutorial.md

 ---
 layout: post
-title: Using conda for Scientific Computing in Windows
+title: "Using conda for Scientific Computing in Windows"
 date: 2025-01-31 09:00:00
-description: A quick start guide to setting up and using conda for reproducible scientific computing on Windows
+description: "Quick start guide to conda for reproducible scientific computing on Windows"
-tags: tutorials computing-environment reproducibility conda
+tags: tutorials
 categories: tutorials
 ---